rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Circuits.md

 ![Building a simple ALU](/img/Year_1/CSys/DEMA/Circuits/ALU.webp)

--   The mux is used for the subraction part of the circuit as it can invert the data line
+-   The mux is used for the subtraction part of the circuit as it can invert the data line

 -   Using the two control bits you can decide between ADD, SUBTRACT,